The Conqueror Worm: Adaptations

 In 1935, Baltimore-born composer Franz Bornschein wrote a three-part chorus for women with orchestra or piano accompaniment based on "The Conqueror Worm".
 The poem was also rewritten and adapted as the first track to Lou Reed's 2003 album of Poe adaptations and Poe-inspired songs, The Raven.
-It was also adapted as a song by the Darkwave act, Sopor Aeternus & the Ensemble of Shadows on the album Flowers in Formaldehyde in 2004.
+It was also adapted as a song by the darkwave act Sopor Aeternus & the Ensemble of Shadows on the album Flowers in Formaldehyde in 2004.
 Vol. 5 of the Hellboy comic book mini-series by Mike Mignola titled Hellboy: Conqueror Worm was based on the poem.

 The British horror film Witchfinder General was retitled The Conqueror Worm for U.S. release.
 Although American International Pictures' prints featured a voice-over with Vincent Price in character as Matthew Hopkins reciting "The Conqueror Worm", the film is not actually an adaptation of Poe's poem.

 Dark Horse Comics released Edgar Allan Poe Conqueror Worm, a one-shot comic by Richard Corben in November 2012.

 The music video for "Curtain" by Australian extreme metal band Portal features an adaptation of the poem using puppets.

 The album Dies Irae by the band Devil Doll is loosely based on "The Conqueror Worm".
 The text of the poem is paraphrased liberally, and the entire final stanza of the poem is reproduced almost verbatim.

 Goth musician Voltaire wrote a song adaptation of "The Conqueror Worm" and followed the text of the poem verbatim.
 It was released in early 2014 on his album Raised by Bats.

+John Kennedy Toole's final known work was titled "The Conquerer Worm", though the contents of the writing has been lost.